The Ultimate Guide to Travel Nurse Agency Housing

 Hotels and Motels as Company Provided Travel Nurse Housing

-Motels are the lowest budget accommodation of the three options.
+Motels are typically the lowest budget accommodation of the three options.
 Motels have room access directly from the parking lot.
 In other words, room doors are on the exterior of the building.
 Additionally, motels typically offer very few additional services or no additional services at all.

 Hotels are typically the most expensive option of the three.
 Hotels have interior access to the room.
 Therefore, most people consider them more secure.
 They also tend to include additional amenities like gyms, pools, Jacuzzis, house-keeping, room service, breakfast service, and restaurants.